 - Click Format, then Autofit Column Width.

-Our article continues below with additional information on how to Autofit Excel column width, including pictures of these steps.
+Our article continues below with additional information on how to Autofit all columns in Excel 2013, including pictures of these steps.

 The steps in this tutorial will show you how to automatically make all of your columns large enough to fit the largest piece of data in the column.
 If your columns contain different sized data, then it is very likely that each column will have a different width.